 You want to make sure that 1) you include alternate text and 2) what you write is applicable in the overall flow of the page.

-So, in other words, the way you write your text tag will depend on how the image works in relation the text.
+The way you write your text tag will depend on how the image works in relation the text.
 If you were talking very specifically about the Flickr collection, World War II, and dog mascots, you may want to put in a tag of something along the lines of "Black and white photo of puppy mascot, being dried after a bath."
-Usually you would not include the word "photo" as a screenreader can detect an image - but in this case, the black and white photo part of it is crucial information in the description.
+Usually you would not include the word "photo" as a screenreader can detect an image.
+But in this case, the black and white photo part of it is crucial information in the description.

 Or, if this was related to dog breeds, you may put in "Stabyhoun (or perhaps Large Münsterländer) puppy mascot of Australian Army, 1943."

 Alternate text is not always the easiest thing to generate.
-It seems obvious and perhaps simplistic, but it is actually powerful - and a lot harder to write aptly than you might think.
+It seems obvious and perhaps simplistic, but it is actually powerful and a lot harder to write than you might think.

 Adding Alternate Text Tags in Canvas

-Add your image into Canvas via the File manager.
+Add your image into the rich text editor area of your Canvas page via the File manager as shown below:

 Resize it as necessary.
-Click on the image, then click on the Tree Image icon on the tool bar.
+Click on the the image (it will turn blue), and then click on the Picture Frame icon (which reads "Embed Image" when hovered over).
 This brings up the Insert/Edit Image window.
-It will have already populated the URL for you - but in this case it's pointing to the course files.
+It will have already populated the URL for you, but in this case it's pointing to the course files.
 Leave that part alone.
-What you want is the alternate text field.
+What you want is the alternate text field:

 Enter your text and hit update.

-The second way is is if you wanted to add a Flickr Creative Commons image and/or a URL or even a Canvas file.
-Instead of using the File Manager, you would go straight to the Tree icon in the toolbar and add the image that way, making sure to include that alternate text.
+The second way is if you wanted to add a Flickr Creative Commons image and/or a URL or even a Canvas file.
+Instead of using the File Manager, you would go straight to the Picture Frame icon in the toolbar and add the image that way, making sure to include that alternate text: